7 Ways To Avoid Sales Incentive Payment Errors

 Employees come and go all the time.
 With a sales commission software, you can check your details and match the list of eligible salespeople (payees) in the HR system to ensure correct disbursement of sales incentives.

 5. Run your numbers through a broader approval process

 At times you can be so confident about the data you’ve collected and calculated that it can be difficult to view it objectively.
 It is highly recommended to run your numbers through a colleague or manager.
 Getting a fresh set of eyes to review your work can help identify human errors that you might have overlooked.
 Consider asking your manager to review and sign off on your tests.

 6. Communicate and Send Commission Reports to All Sales Managers

 As a sales incentive administrator, it is impossible to know the details of how each sales team has operated during the period.
 And, just occasionally, salespeople will forget to update systems.
 To avoid data input or oversight errors, send the commission reports to the Sales Managers and ask them to check if you have all the details you need to calculate the sales incentive payments accurately.

 7. Communicate and Send Your Report to Each Salesperson

 Some sales teams may at times be too large for a Sales Manager to keep track of every transaction.
 Salespeople who are eligible for sales commission can let you know if you have omitted any deals or if their total sales salary is wrong.
 Ask them to check the file and let you know if any of the figures don’t add up.

-When you carefully follow through with these seven steps, you reduce the risk of errors that can lead to mistrust in plan results and decreased selling efforts on the part of salesperson because of additional time spent shadow accounting, disputing results, and complaining about the plan.
+When you carefully follow through with these seven steps, you reduce the risk of errors that can lead to mistrust in plan results and decreased selling efforts on the part of the salesperson because of additional time spent shadow accounting, disputing results, and complaining about the plan.
 Continuous mistakes in incentive disbursement may also give way to a dissatisfied sales team.